§ 31-13-1. State traffic commission Manual of traffic control devices.

 (c) Within ninety (90) days after the end of each fiscal year, the commission shall approve and submit an annual report to the governor, the speaker of the house of representatives, the president of the senate, and the secretary of state, of its activities during that fiscal year.
 The report shall provide: an operating statement summarizing meetings or hearings held, including meetings minutes, subjects addressed, decisions rendered, applications considered and their disposition, rules or regulations promulgated, studies conducted, policies and plans developed, approved, or modified, and programs administered or initiated; a consolidated financial statement of all funds received and expended including the source of the funds, a listing of any staff supported by these funds, and a summary of any clerical, administrative or technical support received; a summary of performance during the previous fiscal year including accomplishments, shortcomings and remedies; a synopsis of hearings, complaints, suspensions, or other legal matters related to the authority of the counsel; a summary of any training courses held pursuant to the provisions of this chapter; a briefing on anticipated activities in the upcoming fiscal year, and findings and recommendations for improvements.
 The report shall be posted electronically on the websites of the general assembly and the secretary of state pursuant to the provisions of § 42-20-8.2.
 The director of the department of transportation shall be responsible for the enforcement of the provisions of this subsection.

 (d) To conduct a training course for newly appointed and qualified members within six (6) months of their qualification or designation.
 The course shall be developed by the chair of the commission, be approved by the commission, and be conducted by the chair of the commission.
 The commission may approve the use of any commission and/or staff members and/or individuals to assist with training.
-The training course shall include instruction in the following areas: the provisions of chapters 42-46, 36-14 and 38-2; and the commission's rules and regulations.
-The director of the department of transportation shall, within ninety (90) days of the effective date of this act [June 16, 2006], prepare and disseminate training materials relating to the provisions of chapters 42-46, 36-14, and 38-2.
+The training course shall include instruction in the following areas: the provisions of chapter 46 of title 42, chapter 14 of title 36, and chapter 2 of title 38; and the commission's rules and regulations.
+The director of the department of transportation shall, within ninety (90) days of the effective date of this act [June 16, 2006], prepare and disseminate training materials relating to the provisions of chapter 46 of title 42, chapter 14 of title 36, and chapter 2 of title 38.

 (P.L.
 1950, ch.
 2595, art.
 22, § 1; G.L.
 1956, § 31-13-1; P.L.
 1968, ch.
 113, § 1; P.L.
 1970, ch.
 5, § 1; P.L.
 1970, ch.
 111, § 4; P.L.
 1971, ch.
 7, § 1; P.L.
 1975, ch.
 259, § 1; P.L.
 2006, ch.
 103, § 4; P.L.
 2006, ch.
 144, § 4; P.L.
 2008, ch.
 98, § 13; P.L.
 2008, ch.
 145, § 13; P.L.
 2011, ch.
 46, § 1; P.L.
 2011, ch.
 50, § 1.)